ivanseldas/Sentiment-Driven-Video-Recommendations/README.md

 pip install -r requirements.txt
 ```

-## Usage

-### 1. Data Preparation:
-- Load and clean the datasets.
-- Run the feature engineering scripts to generate additional features.

-### 2. Generate Recommendations:
-- Use the provided functions to recommend videos based on a given video ID.
-- Adjust parameters such as `boost_factor` to refine recommendations.

-### 3. Evaluate Model:
-- Run evaluation scripts to assess model performance using various metrics.

 ## Results

 - **Precision@K, Recall@K, F1-Score**: The recommendation system achieves high relevance in its top-K recommendations, indicating a well-tuned model.